 Complete each section to show your understanding for linear patterns.

 The following tables represent linear patterns.
-The tables and graphs are created using Desmos.com.
+The tables are created using Desmos.com.

 - Graph each table on a coordinate plane.

 - Table 1: change in \(y\) is 4 and change in \(x\) is 1, i.e. slope is 4

 - Table 2: change in \(y\) is -3 and change in \(x\) is 1, i.e. slope is -3

 - Table 3: change in \(y\) is 2 and change in \(x\) is 1, i.e. slope is 2

 - Determine the point of the \(y\) intercept.